 Virgil Caine is the name, and I served on the Danville train,The Danville train was the Confederacy's last lifeline between Virginia and North Carolina.

 till Stoneman’s cavalry came, and tore up the tracks again.

-This was the crucial raid that Lt.
-Col. Betts was covering for when he approached Greensboro.
+When Lt.
+Col. Betts threatened Greensboro, he was providing cover for a raid on the railroad to Danville.
 Major Abram Garner led 99 men who circled west of Greensboro to destroy the Reedy Fork bridge north of town.
 It did not burn easily, so Garner's troops attacked it with axes.
 They were interrupted by a skirmish and one last passing train, but within hours they brought it down.
 They had to take an even longer way back to avoid capture, and by the time they caught up with Stoneman, they had missed the long-awaited Battle of Salisbury.

 Confederate President Jefferson Davis had crossed that very bridge just hours before it was destroyed.
 The next day, when President Davis heard what happened, he said defiantly, "A miss is as good as a mile."
 He would elude capture for another month.

 Ultimately, Lt.
 Col. Betts and some of these same Pennsylvanian raiders would finally chase Jeff Davis into a trap deep in Georgia on May 10.